Waisea Nayacalevu: International career

 He played so well at club level that both himself and his brother were selected to join the Fiji 7's team for the 2011–12 IRB Sevens World Series.
 Waisea was one of the stand-out performers that season scoring 25 tries that season equal with another rising star, Metuisela Talebula.
 He was selected in the Fiji 15's team for the 2012 IRB Pacific Nations Cup.
 He made his debut for Fiji against Japan on the right wing and scored a try as well.
 He scored a try against Scotland two weeks later.
 In May 2013, he returned to Fiji to try to win his place back to represent the Fiji 7's team at the 2013 Rugby World Cup Sevens.

-Since 2021, he has been sharing the captaincy duties for the Flying Fijians with Levani Botia and Semi Radradra being one of the most experienced and standout players in the team.
+Since 2021, he has been sharing the captaincy duties for the Flying Fijians with Levani Botia and Semi Radradra.

 Selected to be the captain of the Flying Fijians in their historic victory over England in the warm-up match in 2023 at Twickenham Stadium and also led Fiji to the 2023 Rugby World Cup in France where they reached the quarterfinal after 16 years.